koding/kdlearn/guides/upgrading-your-vm/index.md

 from the previous section.
 Once done, you should see something like this:
 ![update done](update-done.png)

 Now, let's reboot the VM.
-Open up the settings panel for your VM and toggle the on/off switch.
+Open up the settings modal for your VM and toggle the on/off switch.
 Once the VM turns off and you see the button to turn it on, go ahead and click it.
 This is necessary to ensure that the updated files are brought into use.